 Introduction to Web Hosting

-Web Hosting is the service that allows others to view your website on the Internet.
-A web host offers space on their server to allow other computers worldwide to access your website via a network or modem.
+Web Hosting is a service allowing others to view your website online.
+A web host offers space on their Server to allow other computers worldwide to access your website via a network or modem.
 Providers of web hosting services have servers, connectivity, and related web hosting services.
 There are thousands of web hosting services, from free facilities with limited optional services to costly, specialized web hosting services.
 They offer unique hosting programs to cover the hosting needs of small blogs and major organizations.

 How Does Web Hosting Work?

-- You need to set up, store and sell your products if you want to start a business in the real world.
-Exactly same thing in the digital world the same rules apply when a website is created.
-In the websites, you have a number of files, images and HTML code in your website when you establish an online business.
-If you don’t have space online then your data or file will not be set and because of that no one can see your domain on the internet.
+You need to set up, store and sell your products to start a business in the real world.
+The same thing happens in the digital world; the same rules apply when creating a website.
+When establishing an online business, you have several files, images, and HTML codes on the websites.
+If you don’t have online storage space, your data or files will not be hosted, and as a result, your domain will not be accessible on the internet for anyone to see.

-- A hosting operator will store all your files on a server and will be responsible for supplying your site files once a browser requests to be sent by typing your domain name. simply we can say that you rent storage space on the internet when you pay for hosting services – just like you would rent a physical store.
-While cPanel is a powerful tool that was used by most web hosters, it can be intimidating for non-technical users who simply want the site to work and operate quickly.
+The hosting operator will store all your files on a server and will be responsible for providing your site files when a browser requests them by typing your domain name.
+Simply, you rent storage space online when you pay for hosting services – just like you would rent a physical store.
+Most web hosters use cPanel, which is a powerful tool.
+However, non-technical users who prioritize fast and efficient website operation may find it intimidating.

 What is a Domain Name?

-Let’s talk about domain names before we are moving to more depth.
-When you are starting or thinking about the online business then first comes in the mind is domain which is your web address or company name. on the internet.
-Take an example if you have a shop and someone wants to visit your shop then what you will do?
-You will provide the address to that person exactly the same if someone wants to visit your online business then you will provide your domain name to her.
+When you are starting or thinking about an online business, the first that comes to mind is a domain which is your web address or company name.
+On the internet.
+For example, what would you do if you had a shop and someone wanted to visit your shop?
+First, you will provide the address to that person exactly as if someone wants to see your online business; then, you will provide your domain name to her.

-Whenever a person types your Domain Name, the hosting company transforms all the files connected to your IP address and returns all the images, videos and words on your website.
-Each domain name is unique as like your register address.
-Whenever you open a new website, you will be able to select a name that is a reflection of your brand.
+Whenever a person types your Domain Name, the hosting company transforms all the files connected to your IP address and returns all the images, videos, and words on your website.
+Each domain name is unique, like your registered address.
+So, whenever you open a new website, you will be able to select a name that is a reflection of your brand.

 Types of Web Hosting